Dejan Vuk Stanković: 2025

 In May, Macut's government created a working group inside Stanković's ministry that would work on amending the Law on Higher Education.
-Besides Stanković, members of the working group also included Đokić, Béla Bálint, the minister of science, and Dejan Madić, the rector of University of Novi Sad.
-In the same month, Stanković presented changes to the Law on Textbooks, stating that the changes are based on "[preservating] national identity" (očuvanje nacionalnog identiteta), "native language and nurturing tradition" (maternjeg jezika i negovanje tradicije).
-Stanković also joined the Movement for the People and the State, led by president of Serbia Aleksandar Vučić.
+Besides Stanković, members of the working group included Đokić, Minister of Science Béla Bálint, and University of Novi Sad rector Dejan Madić.
+In the same month, Stanković proposed changes to the Law on Textbooks, describing them as "preserving national identity" and based on "respect for our mother tongue and nurturing tradition".
+These changes were approved by the National Assembly of Serbia in December 2025.
+Stanković also joined the Movement for the People and the State, initiated by President Aleksandar Vučić.

-Regarding the enrollment of new students, Stanković announced that quotas would be only given to faculties who begin again holding classes.
-By July, most faculties resumed holding classes; however, the buildings remained occupied by students.
-In August, Stanković announced that the wages in education would be increased to meet the average monthly salary.
-With the start of a new school year in September, more than 100 teachers in schools in Serbia were fired.
-In the same month, Stanković's ministry gave 11 humanoid robots to schools with inclusive education resource centers.
-In October, Stanković announced that the new academic year would begin in November instead of October.
-In the same month, he proposed the creation of Faculty of Serbian Studies in Niš.
+Regarding the enrolment of new students, Stanković announced that quotas would be only given to faculties who resume classes.
+Most faculties had resumed classes by July; however, the buildings remained occupied by students.
+In August, Stanković announced that wages in education would be increased in line with the average monthly salary.
+At the start of a new school year in September, more than 100 teachers across Serbia were fired.
+In the same month, Stanković's ministry gave 11 humanoid robots to schools with inclusive education resource centres.
+In October, Stanković announced that the academic year would begin in November instead of October.
+He also proposed the creation of a Faculty of Serbian Studies in Niš.
+A month later, he proposed the creation of a new law on universities, giving the Serbian government greater influence over management.

+2026

+In January 2026, the wages of education workers were increased by 5.1%.
+In the same month, he visited the State University of Novi Pazar with minister Husein Memić, meeting rector Tanja Soldatović.
+Stanković suggested that school lessons should be shortened to 30 minutes, from 45 minutes, citing reduced attention span amongst children.
+At a government session on 25 January, he announced that his ministry has drafted four new laws to reform education.
+Former rector of the University of Belgrade, Ivanka Popović, stated her opposition to the changes.
+In March, he announced further reforms of primary education; he also said that Serbia will adopt the Code for the Application of Artificial Intelligence in Education.

+In February, Danka Nešović, whose mandate as the director of the Fifth Belgrade Gymnasium expired that month, was appointed as an advisor to Stanković for six months, which was opposed by the opposition.
+Shortly before her term ended, Nešović suspended six professors from the Gymnasium.
+The Extended Rectors' College of the University of Belgrade opposed the suspensions and blamed Stanković for the decision.
+In late March, the Faculty of Serbian Studies received a permit to operate.